cosmos/gravity-bridge/spec/slashing-spec.md

 To deal with scenario 2, GRAVSLASH-02 will also need to slash validators who are no longer validating, but are still in the unbonding period.
 This means that when a validator leaves the validator set, they will need to keep running their equipment for 2 weeks.
 This is unusual for a Cosmos chain, and may not be accepted by the validators.
 Research is ongoing for ways to allow validators to stop signing before the unbonding period is fully over.

-## GRAVSLASH-03: Submitting incorrect Eth oracle claim
+## GRAVSLASH-03: Submitting incorrect Eth oracle claim - INTENTIONALLY NOT IMPLEMENTED

 The Ethereum oracle code (currently mostly contained in attestation.go), is a key part of Gravity.
-It allows the Gravity module to have knowledge of events that have occured on Ethereum, such as deposits and executed batches.
+It allows the Gravity module to have knowledge of events that have occurred on Ethereum, such as deposits and executed batches.
 GRAVSLASH-03 is intended to punish validators who submit a claim for an event that never happened on Ethereum.

 **Implementation considerations**